 - Reliable: Edge data centers must be tier-3 data centers

-Technology continues to advance and develop at an increasingly fast rate, and having the capability to use devices more efficiently at a better quality will only help advance things more.
-Plus, it will make the every day user experience even better.
+Technology continues to advance and develop at an increasingly fast rate.
+So having the capability to use devices more efficiently at a better quality will only help advance things further.

-Keep an eye on the major IT, tech, and data-providing organizations and be aware of how edge computing and the implementation of edge data centers may effect you, your business, or where you live.
+Keep an eye on the major IT, tech, and data-providing organizations and be aware of how edge computing and the implementation of edge data centers may affect you, your business, or where you live.

 Have something to add?
 Let us know your thoughts in the comments below!